vivek1108/readme/README.md

 def objective_func(x):
     """CFD flow optimisation
+    This is objective function for the optimization.
+This will be called and executed in the Openfoam environment on client side.
+This function is used to calculate the value of Kinetic energy after getting values of various design variables from IBM Bayesian Optimization Accelerator server.
-    This function takes in a vector feeded by the BOA for an epoch It has 4 sub process inside it and returns a float Y value/result of the simulation for that epoch PARAMS : x is a vector of 5 values x1 - FVEL Flow Velocity
+    It has 4 sub process inside it and returns a float kinetic energy(Y) value/result of the simulation for that epoch using the 5 design variables(X - x1, x2, x3, x4, x5).
+    Takes in these 5 parameters and perform Preprocessing , set boundary consitons , simulation process for the epoch and then postprocess the result for the epoch and return the result.

+    PARAMS : x is a vector of 5 values x1 - FVEL Flow Velocity
     x2 - PRESS Pressure
     x3 - TKE Turbulent Kinetic energy
     x4 - TEPS Turbulent Epsilon
     x5 - U wall Velocity

-    Takes in these 5 parameters and perform Preprocessing , set boundary consitons , simulation process for the epoch and then postprocess the result for the epoch and return the result.
+    returns kinetic energy(Y) at a specific point (2,0,0)

     """

     # Create simulation skeleton
     args=[str(el) for el in x]